moby/moby/docs/sources/installation/gentoolinux.md

 experience is to use the official app-emulation/docker package directly in the portage tree.

-If you’re looking for a `-bin`{.docutils .literal} ebuild, a live ebuild, or bleeding edge ebuild changes/fixes, the second installation method is to use the overlay provided at [https://github.com/tianon/docker-overlay](https://github.com/tianon/docker-overlay) which can be added using `app-portage/layman`{.docutils .literal}.
+If you’re looking for a `-bin` ebuild, a live ebuild, or bleeding edge ebuild changes/fixes, the second installation method is to use the overlay provided at [https://github.com/tianon/docker-overlay](https://github.com/tianon/docker-overlay) which can be added using `app-portage/layman`.
 The most accurate and up-to-date documentation for properly installing and using the overlay can be found in [the overlay README](https://github.com/tianon/docker-overlay/blob/master/README.md#using-this-overlay).